Haydée Cuza, Ed.D.

 He also loves skateboarding, cutting hair, photography, but most importantly enjoys the company of his loved ones.

-As a Program Coordinator, Vincianna is responsible for supporting the TAY leadership in developing new skills, facilitating trainings and meetings, and coordinating outreach events designed to promote wellness and leadership within the TAY community.
-In collaboration with other TAY-focused organizations and the Programs Manager, she is also responsible for building new and sustaining relationships to expand communities of youth and young adults to support wellness.
+As a Program Coordinator, Vincianna is responsible for supporting the PEERS TAY Leadership Circle in developing new skills, facilitating trainings and meetings, and coordinating outreach events designed to promote wellness and leadership within the TAY mental health community.
+In collaboration with other TAY-focused organizations and the Programs Director, she is also responsible for building new and sustaining relationships to expand communities of youth and young adults to support wellness.

 Vincianna is joining PEERS with a rich background that includes peer-led youth advocacy, curriculum and training facilitation, and youth leadership development.
 Before coming to PEERS, she worked as a youth advocate, representing the perspective and voice of youth who have experienced foster care.
 She also volunteered at Alameda County Independent Living Skills Program events for transition age youth.

 Heather Riemer is a Program Coordinator with PEERS.
-In her role, Heather leads the Tobacco Harm Reduction program and facilitates WRAP groups, trainings and orientations.
-She also supports the success of other programs at PEERS.
+In her role, Heather leads the Tobacco Harm Reduction program and facilitates WRAP groups, trainings and orientations, and eCPR workshops.

 Heather has struggled with her own personal issues stemming from the trauma in her early life.
 Depression and anxiety have plagued her since she was young, leading to homelessness and hospitals.
 She is so grateful to say that she now lives a good life.
 Heather wants to help change the mental health care system so others will know that recovery is real.